Reckoning with U.S. opioid crisis as $8 billion Ohio trial kicks off

 Ohio’s Cuyahoga and Summit counties are seeking around $8 billion to pay for addiction treatment programs and to cover expenses spent over the years on police and healthcare.

-The defendants include the three largest U.S. wholesale drug distributors - AmerisourceBergen Corp, Cardinal Health Inc and McKesson Corp - as well as Israel-based drugmaker Teva Pharmaceutical Industries Ltd and pharmacy chain operator Walgreens Boots Alliance Inc.
+The defendants include the three largest U.S. wholesale drug distributors - AmerisourceBergen Corp (ABC.N), Cardinal Health Inc (CAH.N) and McKesson Corp (MCK.N) - as well as Israel-based drugmaker Teva Pharmaceutical Industries Ltd TEVA and pharmacy chain operator Walgreens Boots Alliance Inc (WBA.O).

-The outcome of the first federal lawsuit to go to trial over the epidemic could influence how much they and other companies, such as Johnson & Johnson, pay to reach what is known as a global settlement of all opioid litigation.
+The outcome of the first federal lawsuit to go to trial over the epidemic could influence how much they and other companies, such as Johnson & Johnson (JNJ.N), pay to reach what is known as a global settlement of all opioid litigation.

 The bellwether, or test trial, kicks off after last-ditch efforts to strike a broader $48 billion settlement fell short on Friday.